 We have appointed a data protection officer for our company, as required by the law.

-You have the right to receive any data that we process automatically, based on your consent or the fulfilment of a contract, in a common machine-readable format, or to have it delivered to a third party.
-If you require the data to be transmitted directly to some other controller, this will only be done to the extent that it is technically feasible.
+You have the right to have data which we process automatically on the basis of your consent or in fulfilment of a contract handed over to you or to a third party in a common, machine-readable format.
+If you request the direct transfer of the data to another responsible person, this will only be done as far as it is technically feasible.

 4. Collection and use of data

 When you access this website, the provider hosting the site will collect and store information that is automatically transmitted by your browser in so-called server log files.
 This includes:

 The log files are stored in order to ensure the functionality of the website.
 Furthermore, this data is only ever used by us in an aggregate form for the statistical analysis and optimisation of our website.
 The data is not linked to any other data sources and can therefore not be assigned to a specific individual.

 The basis for data processing is Art.
 6 para.
 1 lit. f GDPR.
 We have a legitimate interest in the technically error-free presentation and optimisation of our website – for this purpose, the server log files must be recorded.

 Customer details and details of contract for the performance of a service:

 We collect, process and use personal data only to the extent that this is necessary for the creation, development or modification of a legal relationship (inventory data).
 We only collect, process and use personal data on the utilisation of our web pages (usage data) to the extent that this is necessary in order to offer you the service or to charge you for it.